Shivam0712/DeepLearningProjects/SemiSupervised_ImageClassification/README.md

 ### Performance on Test Set:

+The following table shows the training/validation loss/accuracy for all the three different methods:

 <img src= "https://github.com/Shivam0712/DeepLearningProjects/blob/master/SemiSupervised_ImageClassification/Plots/Results.png"
 width="400" height="150">

 **Stand alone data augmentation is able to improve performance by 1.55% points.
 Semi-supervised learning is able to improve performance by 2.87% points on top of data augmentation benchmark.**

 ## Conclusion

+In this project we have discussed about Transfer Learning, Data Augmentation, and Semi-Supervised Learning for image classification.
+All the three methods are used to boost the capability of network for image clssification tasks.
+We have evaluated the three methods using the flower species classification challenge, and have shown that the three methods helps in significantly improving the performance of network.
+Data Augmentation is able to perform better than direct transfer learning due to the presence of comparatively large datasets.
+Semi-supervised learning performs even better than data augmentation by learning robust low level features through the arbitary semisupervised task.
+In conclusion, we can say these three techniques can be used to boost performance of image classification models and reduce over reliance on large size of labelled datasets.